All Brownsburg Classes are held at 578 W. Northfield Dr. Suite 1070, Brownsburg, IN 46112

-The monthly tuition for this program is $95/Month per student.
+The monthly tuition for this program is $98/Month per student.
 The tuition will be due each month on the 1st, a late fee of $10 will be assessed for any payments received after the 10th of the month.
-Upon registration fees totally $130 will be due, this includes a $30 registration fee and a $100 Art Supply fee, this registration is due at the time of registration and can be paid through our online registration form.
-Register Online today to ensure your child’s place in the desired class.
+Upon registration, Art Supply and registration fees totaling $125 will be due and is paid with the online registration form.
+Register online today to ensure your child’s place in the desired class.
 Please contact us with any questions:

 This class has been developed to encourage very young children to explore and express themselves through art activities.
 Students will be given opportunity to work in small groups in guided activity-based art projects.
 Tiny Hands will allow students to experience drawing, painting, clay, printmaking, collage, design and more.